ksivamuthu/couchbase-mobile-portal/md-docs/_20/guides/couchbase-lite/native-api/query/csharp.md

 }
 ```

-The list of supported comparison operators include, among others, `lessThan`, `lessThanOrEqualTo`, `greaterThan`, `greaterThanOrEqualTo`, `equalTo`, `notEqualTo`.

 ### Collection Operators

-Collection operators are useful to check if a given value is present in an array.
+[Collection operators]({{ site.references.swift }}/Classes/Expression.html#/Collection%20operators:) are useful to check if a given value is present in an array.
 The following example uses the `Function.arrayContains` to find documents whose `public_likes` array property contain a value equal to "Armani Langworth".

 ```json
 {